CryptOracle: A Modular Framework to Characterize Fully Homomorphic Encryption: Background and Motivation

 Recent advances in FHE software and hardware acceleration have moved FHE closer to practical deployment~\cite{ebel2025orion, park2025fhendi, agrawal2023fab, samardzic2022craterlake}.
-Even with this progress, the community still lacks a unified, systematic framework for performance benchmarking.
+Even with this progress, the community still lacks a unified, systematic framework for benchmarking.

-We adopt OpenFHE because it is community driven, open source, actively maintained, and executable on widely available CPU platforms.
+We adopt OpenFHE because it is community-driven, open source, actively maintained, and executable on widely available CPU platforms.
 This community-driven backbone of \name on AMD and Intel processors lets a broad audience study application and algorithm characteristics under identical conditions, promoting fair comparison and accelerating research progress.